Congratulations! You’ve just found the best list of the top 1000 most common Italian words.

 The 1000 most used Italian words depend on who uses them, and on their purpose.

-Do you want to chat with friends?
+Do you want to chat with friends with natural Italian phrases?
 Travel?
 Or watch the news in Italian?
 These situations require a different vocabulary.

 The best list of common Italian words